bootique/bootique-mybatis/README.md

     <artifactId>bootique-mybatis</artifactId>
 </dependency>
 ```

-You can configure your mappers in the code and use Bootique-provided DataSource, or use MyBatis XML configuration.
-Here
+After that you can either configure your mappers in the code and use Bootique-provided DataSource, or use MyBatis XML
-are the examples of both..
+configuration.
+Below are a the examples of both.

 ## Bootstrapping with Bootique